xrrhythmsuk/xruk-player/assets/tunes/hedgehog.md

 **History:** Part of the first set of tunes taken from Barking Bateria in 2000.

-The two general breaks listed below are the two breaks that RoR Hedgehog has.
+The first two general breaks listed below are the two breaks that RoR Hedgehog has.

 ## Difficulty